githubarj/Self-Driving-Car/README.md

-# Self Driving Car with Javascript and CNN
+# Self Driving Car with Javascript and Neural Networks